oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 "error_description":
-: The resource server MAY include the `error_description` attribute to provide developers a human-readable explanation that is not meant to be displayed to end-users.
+: The resource server MAY include the `error_description` attribute to provide developers a human-readable explanation that is not meant to be displayed to end users.

 "error_uri":
 : The resource server MAY include the `error_uri` attribute with an absolute URI